xpmatteo/demo-frontend-demo/README.md

 # About

-This is a "hello, world" demo for the Demo Frontends for the [Demo Frontends for API-Only Products](https://www.thoughtworks.com/radar/techniques/demo-frontends-for-api-only-products) technique that appears on the March 2023 edition of the Thoughtworks Technology Radar.
+This is a "hello, world" demo for the [Demo Frontends for API-Only Products](https://www.thoughtworks.com/radar/techniques/demo-frontends-for-api-only-products) technique that appears on the March 2023 edition of the Thoughtworks Technology Radar.

 The intent is to show how easy it is to set up a demo page that works better than tools like Postman for test-driving an API.